Hidalgo County Felony Theft Lawyer

 Understanding Felony Theft Charges in Texas

 Theft crimes in Texas are usually charged based on the type and value of property that is stolen.
 Most theft crimes, such as shoplifting, are considered to be “petty theft” cases due to their lower value.
-However, when the value of the property reaches a high amount, you will face felony theft charges.
+However, if you are accused of stealing property valued higher than $2,500, you will be charged with felony theft.

 Being sentenced for felony theft will carry much heavier penalties than petty theft, which means your life could be changed dramatically if you plead guilty or are convicted by a jury of your peers.
-You should not hesitate to reach out to The Law Office of Rene A. Flores PLLC for help.
+If you've been arrested for felony theft, you need a strong Hidalgo County felony theft attorney on your side.

 Why choose our Hidalgo County felony theft attorney?